Jump Into The Pool

 Localizing Your Brand to Other Cultures

 Jack Ma asked Howard Schultz to speak in China in front of his Alibaba staff.
-As Schultz was talking, he noticed that most of the people in the audience is really old.
-But it was explained to him that those are the parents of the employees.
-Every company wide event, Ma invites the parents of the employees because the family unit is so important.
+As Schultz was talking, he noticed that most of the people in the audience were really old.
+But it was explained to him that those were the parents of the employees.
+Every company wide event, Ma invites the parents of the employees because the family unit is so important to Ma.
 Jack Ma created a family company.
 Howard Schultz copied that so that Starbucks employees invite their parents, aunts, uncles and celebrated the children and the family, to grow with the company.
 They want Starbucks healthcare for the parents; created with the Chinese government and an insurance company.
 The price of admission is that you need to be value based but you need to have the financial performance as well.
-Again, these aren’t mutually exclusive things.
+Again, these aren’t mutually exclusive things, according to Schultz.

 Be Intellectually Curious

 You should be looking around corners and see what others don’t.
 Sometimes you will be in an uncomfortable situation because of that.
 You can’t learn stuff in a textbook.
 It’s not the worst thing to make a career mistake.
-Learning and practicing your craft in whatever role you are in now.
+Learning and practicing your craft in whatever role you are in now is critical.

 For example, Howard Schultz worked for Xerox because it was considered such a great company.
 Xerox training centre for professional selling skills.
 He became an assistant of a sales.
 You had to take the humility of rejection and perseverance and keep going in sales.
 Creating leads for the actual sales person.